Can I access my Google Workspace account in China?

 Google Workspace is Not So Recommended to be Used in China

 Basically, a government-approved/ legitimate version of Google Workspace for China does not exist, and all transmission of data is under the surveillance of the government of China.
 Hence, the risk of blocking the connection with PoP by the government of China still exists as SD-WAN is an encrypted transmission technology.

 Google Workspace is such an inseparable part of an enterprise, and as people rely heavily on it in order to do their jobs, it has to be very stable and reliable.
 However, if there are many uncontrollable factors, the daily business will also be affected.
 Therefore, we do not recommend using Google Workspace for companies doing business in China.
 Apart from that, ccTLD for China, such as .cn domain cannot be used to apply for Google Workspace.
 For companies in China to use Google Workspace, they must use other domains, such as .com.

 Remarks by CEO Mr. Shiko Tanaka

-As a foreign entrepreneur managing a business in Malaysia, I believe it is proper to comply with all local laws and regulations.
-Even if some regulations seem unacceptable from the perspective of a foreigner, there is not much he or she can speak up.
-All information on the Internet within China is controlled by the government of China.
-Currently, Google Workspace is not controlled by the government of China, thus, cannot be used normally in China.
-So far, none of the Google Partners can guarantee that Google’s services can be used in China without any problem.
-I truly hope that Google’s services will one day be freely used in any corner of the world.
+As a foreign entrepreneur running a business in Malaysia, I believe it is right to comply with all local laws and regulations.
+Even if some regulations seem unacceptable from a foreigner’s perspective, there is not much he or she can object to.
+All information on the Internet in China is controlled by the government of China.
+Currently, Google Workspace is not controlled by the government of China and therefore cannot be used normally in China.
+So far, none of Google’s partners can guarantee that Google services can be used in China without any problems.
+I really hope that one day Google services can be used freely in every corner of the world.